Schatzman/apphome/README.md

 # apphome
 Home of meh Python GUI apps.

+## game
+Some silly game, text-based initially using the GUI.

+## template/
-Please note that the template/ contains a fresh template for new python apps with tkinter GUIs.
+The template/ dir contains a fresh template for new python apps with tkinter GUIs.